hyperstack-org/hyperstack/docs/authorization-policies.md

 For instance connections:

 1. The process is the same but the channel name and id are sent to the server.
-2. The Synchromesh controller will do a find of the id passed to get the instance,
+2. The HyperMesh controller will do a find of the id passed to get the instance,
 3. and if successful `regulate_instance_connections` is called,
 4. which must return an either the same instance, or an enumerable with that instance as a member.
 5. Otherwise a 500 error is returned.